 Capital assets do not provide financial resources at the fund level, and, therefore, are reported only in the government-wide statements.
 The District defines capital assets as assets with an initial cost of \$5,000 or more and an estimated useful life in excess of one year.
 Capital assets are recorded at historical cost or estimated historical cost.
-Donated capital assets are recorded at the estimated fair market value at the date of donation.
-The District has not capitalized interest incurred during the construction of its capital assets.
+Donated capital assets are recorded at acquisition value, which is the price that would be paid to acquire the asset on the acquisition date.
 The costs of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized.